 GDPR has certainly increased consumer awareness of the need for digital privacy, but the text of CCPA itself makes clear that concerns over the sharing of consumer data without consent were the driving force behind the creation of this new US regulation.
 The single biggest factor may well have been the Facebook-Cambridge Analytica scandal, in which millions of Facebook profiles were harvested for political advertising.

-However, it’s impossible not to think of this law as following on the heels of GDPR.
+However, if you’re going to do a CCPA vs GDPR comparison, it’s impossible not to think of this law as following on the heels of GDPR.
 The precedent of GDPR demonstrates that such regulations, regardless of whether they will increase security and privacy in practice, have made lawmakers and consumers worldwide understand that such standards can be set.
 Furthermore, it is certainly likely that similar privacy regulations will be adopted by other states.
 We saw this in the past when California was the first state to publish its breach notification law and most states pursued with a similar law of their own.